TasfiaAddrita/Treehouse/README.md

 - **Padding**: adjusts space INSIDE of element
 - **Fluid layout**: The page elements have relative width units, like percentages.
 - **Reponsive design**: fluid images, fluid grids, media queries (allow page elements to be adjusted based on width of the page)
-- **Difference between IDs and classes**: http://css-tricks.com/the-difference-between-id-and-class/
+- Difference between IDs and classes: http://css-tricks.com/the-difference-between-id-and-class/